pulsarparadox/markdown-live-preview/README.md

 ## Changes from original
 - Added option to hide/show editor column
-- Changed editor theme to dark version (monokai)
+- Changed editor theme to dark version

 ## How to Use
 1. Clone this repository